gallochris/gallochris.github.io/gallochris-hugo/content/resume.md

 Head of customer support from September 30, 2014 to March 31, 2018.
 Part of the small seven-person team tasked with bringing the [37Signals](https://signalvnoise.com/posts/3770-big-news-for-highrise) product back to life.
-I've worked remotely my entire time.
+I worked remotely my entire time.
 The **biggest lesson I learned** working with Highrise is to how to be **resourceful**.